Creating a Successful Collection Agent Incentive Program

 Incentive Programs Increase Agent Effectiveness

 Contrary to employer perception, salary alone is rarely enough to motivate employees sufficiently.
 Providing additional incentive programs is very beneficial in the debt collection industry.
 Agents undergo lots of challenges in their day to day duties.
 This ranges from meeting ambitious deadlines and interacting with tricky debtors.
-Also, as mentioned earlier, collector agents lapse into monotony unless they are given an incentive to keep their performance healthy.
+Also, as mentioned earlier, collector agents lapse into monotony unless given an incentive to keep their performance healthy.

-Did you know companies using incentive programs have a 79% success rate?
+For example, did you know companies using incentive programs have a 79% success rate?
 Incentive programs boost both loyalty and employee morale.
 Incentives do a great job of making agents communicate better, use new technology, and ensure compliance.
 If you use the right incentive program, you can be assured of attracting and retaining top talent.
 This will reward the collection agency with a steady cash flow and keep you ahead of the competition.

 Incentive Programs Help Maintain Agency Compliance

-We all know debt collection is regulated mainly by the Fair Debt Collection Practices Act (FDCPA).
+We all know that debt collection is regulated mainly by the Fair Debt Collection Practices Act (FDCPA).
 The act protects consumers from unfair treatment, harassment, and intimidation by collection agents.
 When setting up an incentive program, be sure to roll in strict adherence to these regulations to elevate and maintain agency compliance.

 Examples of Incentive Programs a Debt Collection Agency can Adopt

 There are two main ways to incentive your agent – financial and non-financial.
 Makes sense, right?
 Below we discuss both so your agency can create the best incentive program from your corporate culture and company goals.